ABOUT

 My Story . . .

-I quickly signed up for a 6-day class in Connecticut, the first in a series around the country.
-I learned how to use TTouch to benefit my own dogs and shelter dogs, first as a volunteer at Talbot Humane and later at Baywater Animal Rescue, where I was a board member.
+I practiced TTouch with my own dogs and shelter dogs, first as a volunteer at Talbot Humane and later at Baywater Animal Rescue, where I was a board member.

-And that two-year journey with TTouch led me to the wider and deeper study of positive training and behavior modification—which never ends!
+That experience led me into the wider and deeper study of positive training and behavior modification—which never ends!

 In 2016, I got certified as a professional trainer (CPDT) and in 2022 qualified as a behavior consultant (CBCC).

-Now I’m training Baywater shelter staff how to train dogs for quicker and more successful adoptions.
+Now I’m teaching Baywater shelter staff how to train dogs for quicker and more successful adoptions.

-People who call me in because they’re frustrated and confused, and sometimes worried, are amazed to discover how easy and rewarding it can be to shape a dog who’s happy, well-behaved dog and more connected with them.
+They are pretty amazed to discover how positive training can shape a dog who’s happier, well-behaved dog, and more connected with them.

 You’re in safe hands . . .